Captniz/Notes/INGLESE/The passive form.md

 10. is watched

 **2 )**
-1. has been designed
+1. was designed
 2. is directed
-3. has been invented
+3. was invented
 4. was won
 5. is written
 6. were held